Cosmological Geometric Phase From Pure Quantum States: A study without/with having Bell's inequality violation: Introduction and Summary

-\end{enumerate} The prime highlighting points of the present work are appended below point-wise: \begin{itemize} \item In this paper we have provided the analytical computation of the {\it Pancharatnam Berry phase} within the framework of primordial cosmology by incorporating the possibility of having no Bell violation and the Bell violation for the massless, partially massless and massive/heavy field case in the sub Hubble region, super Hubble region and at the horizon exist point appearing in the time line of our universe.
-These results going to help us to understand the complex valued, decaying, growing and the oscillatory behaviour of the {\it Pancharatnam Berry phase} derived in the different cosmologically relevant scales appearing in the time line.
+\end{enumerate} The prime highlighting points of the present work are appended below point-wise: \begin{itemize} \item In this paper we have provided the analytical computation of the {\it Pancharatnam Berry phase} within the framework of primordial cosmology by incorporating the possibility of having no Bell violation and the Bell violation for the massless, partially massless and massive/heavy field case.

-\item We also have provided the numerical constraints on the complex valued, decaying, growing and the oscillatory amplitude of the {\it Pancharatnam Berry phase} derived in this paper which confronts well the present observational cosmological data.
+\item We also have provided the numerical constraints on the amplitude of the {\it Pancharatnam Berry phase} derived in this paper which confronts well the present observational cosmological data.

-\item To give a complete understanding and applicability of our derived results we have separately studied each of the possibilities in quite detail in the sub Hubble region, super Hubble region and at the horizon exist point for the massless, partially massless and massive/heavy field case.

 \end{itemize}